KimathiNewton/tsla_stock_analysis/README.md

-This project delves into the analysis and prediction of Tesla's stock market performance.
-By leveraging historical stock data, the goal is to gain insights into Tesla's price movements, volatility, and potential future behavior.
-The analysis integrates Exploratory Data Analysis (EDA), data visualization, and predictive modeling techniques.

-Key Questions Addressed:
-* How has Tesla's stock price changed over time?
-* What are the average daily returns, and how volatile are they?
+## Tesla Stock Analysis
+This project explores the historical performance and trends of Tesla (TSLA) stock using data retrieved from Yahoo Finance.
+It includes a range of visualizations, statistical analyses, feature engineering to understand Tesla's stock behavior over time and price prediction using Monte Carlo Simulation.
+The analysis provides insights into price movements, daily growth rates, and the likelihood of future price changes.

 ## DataSet
 The dataset is feteched from yfinance library.
 The columns include: